matthieusb/Sorting-Algorithms/Documentation/ProjectDevelopment/DevTools.md

 ```

-Then, install the requirements :
+Then, when activated, install the requirements :

 ```
 pip install -r requirements-dev.txt